zulaikhaaaaa/OSProject/README.md

 ```
 ***Questions:***

-1. Describe what is busybox and what is command switch **--name** is for? . ***(2 mark)*** __BusyBox is a lightweight software suite that provides a collection of Unix utilities in a single executable for resource-constrained environments command switch --name  is used to assign a name to an entity, like a container or process, depending on the specific command being used__.
+1. Describe what is busybox and what is command switch **--name** is for? . ***(2 mark)*** __BusyBox is a lightweight software suite that provides a collection of Unix utilities in a single executable for resource-constrained environments and for the command switch --name, it is used to assign a name to an entity, like a container or process, depending on the specific command being used__.
 2. Explore the network using the command ```docker network ls```, show the output of your terminal. ***(1 mark)***
 ```bash
 NETWORK ID     NAME      DRIVER    SCOPE